dragon-forge/Docs/docs/intro.md

 ## 1.12.2

 :::danger Warning!
-While 1.12.2 is very ancient version, HammerLib was built for 1.12.2 to support TerrariaCraft project.
+While 1.12.2 is very ancient version, HammerLib was built and is still being mainteined for 1.12.2 to support [TerrariaCraft](https://terrariacraft.com) project.
 :::

 **Before proceeding**, make sure you are using `stable_39` MCP mappings.
 This is **very** important, and ignoring this is going to crash your game.